 - Abide by proper change management procedures.

 So, that’s eighteen of the most commonly asked Business Analyst interview questions.
-Although this should help you break the ice and get into the learning mode, it certainly helps to have an advanced Business Analysis certification to add credibility to your resume.
+Although this should help you break the ice and get into the learning mode, it certainly helps to have an MBA (Executive) with Specialisation in Business Analytics to add credibility to your resume.